Skip to main content

 MEDIUM PREVALENCE

-Wheat-based products like phyllo dough and pita bread are common.
+Wheat-based items such as phyllo dough and pita bread are everywhere.

 COMMONLY FOUND IN: